-Data collection, management, and other such difficult processes are made easier by the implementation of a marketing technology stack.
+Data-Centric ApproachThe amount of data that will be gathered is overwhelming and for this reason.
+It is vital that the data be managed properly, responsibly and in an organized fashion.
+Data needs to be complete, accurate, relevant, consistent, timely.
+Usable and meaningful for it to help in the growth of the organization.
+Data collection, management, and other such difficult processes are made easier by the implementation of a martech technology stack.
 For the uninitiated, in order to conduct and improve marketing activities, marketers leverage the various technologies at their disposal by grouping them into a marketing technology stack.
 This helps in measuring the impact of marketing activities and driving efficient spending.

 Different Marketing TechnologiesIt is vital to know which marketing technologies are foundational and which should be applied first when assembling a marketing technology stack.
 There are some technologies that are essential: